 However, surgery may not be the appropriate course of action for those who have cirrhosis or have too much damaged tissue, according to the Mayo Clinic.

 External radiation therapy, which is the more common form of radiation therapy, uses X-rays or other high-energy rays to kill cancer cells and shrink tumors, according to the National Cancer Institute.
 There's also internal radiation therapy, where the radioactive substance is sealed in needles, wires, or catheters and then placed at a spot close to the tumor.

 Chemotherapy uses drugs to kill or temporarily slow the growth of cancer cells.
 The drug can be released through an implanted pump or injected into a vein or the hepatic artery to deliver a high concentration of the drugs directly to cancer cells in the liver, according to the National Cancer Institute.

-Chronic hepatitis B and hepatitis C infections account for approximately 78 percent of hepatocellular carcinoma (HCC) worldwide, according to the CDC.
+Chronic hepatitis B and hepatitis C infections account for approximately 78 percent of HCC cases worldwide, according to the Centers for Disease Control and Prevention.
 Vaccinations against hepatitis B have proven to be an effective way to prevent HCC.

 In December 2013, the U.S. Food and Drug Administration approved the use of sofosbuvir (brand name Sovaldi) as a once-a-day pill that, when taken with antiviral medications, could treat hepatitis C. Now, people can also take Harvoni, a combination of Sovaldi and ledipasvir, made by Gilead.
 The Viekira Pak, made by AbbVie, is also available to treat the chronic disease, Bernstein said.

 (Bernstein is a consultant and receives research funds from Gilead, Abbvie, Merck and Janssen, companies involved researching drugs for hepatitis C.)